lwvmobile/dsd-fme/README.md

   -G <file>     Import Group List Allow/Block and Label from csv file.
                  (See group.csv for example)
-  -T            Enable Trunking Features (NXDN/P25/EDACS/DMR) with RIGCTL/TCP or RTL Input -U <port>     Enable RIGCTL/TCP; Set TCP Port for RIGCTL.
-(4532 on SDR++) -B <Hertz>    Set RIGCTL Setmod Bandwidth in Hertz (0 - default - OFF)
+  -T            Enable Trunking Features (NXDN/P25/EDACS/DMR) with RIGCTL/TCP or RTL Input -W            Use Imported Group List as a Trunking Allow/White List -- Only Tune with Mode A -p            Don't Tune to Private Calls (DMR TIII and P25) -e            Enable Tune to Data Calls (DMR TIII)
-                 P25 - 7000; NXDN48 - 4000; DMR - 7000; EDACS/PV - 12500; May vary based on system stregnth, etc.
+                 (NOTE: DMR Con+ and P25 Data Channels Not Enabled (no handling) -U <port>     Enable RIGCTL/TCP; Set TCP Port for RIGCTL.
+(4532 on SDR++) -B <Hertz>    Set RIGCTL Setmod Bandwidth in Hertz (0 - default - OFF) P25 - 7000; NXDN48 - 4000; DMR - 7000; EDACS/PV - 12500; May vary based on system stregnth, etc.